Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Introduction

 Another study on sparsification comes from computational complexity.
-The \emph{Exponential Time Hypothesis} (ETH) of Impagliazzo, Paturi and Zane~\cite{Impagliazzo01:jcss} postulates that 3-SAT requires exponential time: There exists $\delta>0$ such that an $n$-variable 3-SAT instance requires time $O(2^{\delta n})$.\footnote{The weaker hypothesis $\P \neq \NP$ only postulates that 3-SAT requires super-polynomial time.} The \emph{sparsification lemma} from the same paper~\cite{Impagliazzo01:jcss} is then used to establish that ETH implies that exponential time is needed for a host of other problems.
-The lemma roughly says that any $n$-variable 3-SAT instance is equisatisfiable to an OR of exponentially many 3-SAT formulae, each of which has only linearly many clauses in $n$.\footnote{The precise statement includes a universal quantification over an arbitrarily small $\epsilon>0$ that controls the growth of the exponentials involved.} This should be contrasted with what can (or rather cannot) be done in polynomial time: Under the assumption that $\NP\not\subseteq \coNP/\poly$, Dell and Melkebeek showed that 3-SAT cannot be sparsified in polynomial time into an equivalent formula with $O(n^{3-\epsilon})$ clauses~\cite{Dell14:jacm}.
+The \emph{Exponential Time Hypothesis} (ETH) of Impagliazzo, Paturi and Zane~\cite{Impagliazzo01:jcss} postulates that 3-SAT requires exponential time: there exists $\delta>0$ such that an $n$-variable 3-SAT instance requires time $O(2^{\delta n})$.\footnote{The weaker hypothesis $\P \neq \NP$ only postulates that 3-SAT requires super-polynomial time.} The \emph{sparsification lemma} from the same paper~\cite{Impagliazzo01:jcss} is then used to establish that ETH implies that exponential time is needed for a host of other problems.
+The lemma roughly says that any $n$-variable 3-SAT instance is equisatisfiable to an OR of exponentially many 3-SAT formulae, each of which has only linearly many clauses in $n$.\footnote{The precise statement includes a universal quantification over an arbitrarily small $\epsilon>0$ that controls the growth of the exponentials involved.} This should be contrasted with what can (or rather cannot) be done in polynomial time: under the assumption that $\NP\not\subseteq \coNP/\poly$, Dell and Melkebeek showed that 3-SAT cannot be sparsified in polynomial time into an equivalent formula with $O(n^{3-\epsilon})$ clauses~\cite{Dell14:jacm}.

-Drawing on techniques from fixed-parameter tractability~\cite{Cygan15:book} and kernelization~\cite{Fomin2019kernelization,Cygan15:book}, Jansen and Pieterse~\cite{Jansen19:toct} and Chen, Jansen and Pieterse~\cite{Chen20:algorithmica} studied which \NP-complete Boolean CSPs admit a non-trivial sparsification.
+Drawing on techniques from fixed-parameter tractability~\cite{Cygan15:book} and kernelisation~\cite{Fomin2019kernelization,Cygan15:book}, Jansen and Pieterse~\cite{Jansen19:toct} and Chen, Jansen and Pieterse~\cite{Chen20:algorithmica} studied which \NP-complete Boolean CSPs admit a non-trivial sparsification.
 In particular, they observed that 1-in-3-SAT admits a linear-size sparsifier, meaning an equivalent instance with $O(n)$ many clauses, where $n$ is the number of variables~\cite{Jansen19:toct}.
 Building on techniques from the algebraic approach to CSPs, Lagerkvist and Wahlstr\"om then considered CSPs over domains of larger size~\cite{Lagerkvist20:toct}.
+These results were recently generalised by Brakensiek, Guruswami, Jansen, Lagerkvist and Wahlstr{\"{o}}m~\cite{DBLP:journals/corr/abs-2507-07942} in their study of the so-called \emph{non-redundant} CSP instances.